medhamza911/fedex-laravel4/README.md

 FedEx Laravel
 =================
-This is a fork of Arkitecht/fedex-laravel, package created to support older versions of Laravel.
-A service provider to integrate FedEx services into your Laravel Project
+This is a fork of Arkitecht/fedex-laravel, package modified for backward compability to support Laravel 4.*.

 Quick Installation